 Oliver began studying arts and music at the Komboa Association Centre in Moshi, then the Kilimanjaro Talent Group where she developed her skills in acting and dancing.
 The highlight of her time with CAC was performing at Sauti za Busara.
-As well as dancing, she sings backing vocals in the CAC fusion band.
+She is currently learning to play drum kit.

 Rehema began dancing while studying at Uraki secondary school where she achieved a certificate in music.
 Before joining CAC she performed with the Makumira University Music Department.
 As well as dancing she teaches music theory at Uraki Secondary.
 Her highlight with CAC has been performing at Sauti za Busara in 2017 and 2018.

 Robert began playing drums in different places including the Nyerere Cultural Center, Dar es Salaam, and at TASUBA, Simba Theatre.
 The highlights of his career so far were playing at Jamafest, Kenya, and at the Arusha festival.
 He is an expert at making African drums, for example djembe, mlungula and mtoji.

 Before joining the CAC, Saidi performed with many groups including the Komboa Theatre, the Simba Theatre, Nyumba ya Sanaa, Dar es Salaam and Africulture, Arusha.
 The highlight of this was performing at the Uzalendo festival in Dar es Salaam.
 He plays drum kit, sings lead and backing vocals in CAC fusion and performs hiphop.